TECHNOLOGY DESCRIPTION

 • Does E Ink develop prototype Segmented displays?

 For those customers who are investigating an E Ink Segmented application, we provide a prototype development program.
 E Ink works with customers to finalize the specifications for the desired display.
 Based on the specifications E Ink will provide a quote for the prototype design.
-Upon completion of the specifications and quote acceptance, first working samples can typically be delivered in 10 weeks.
+Upon completion of the specifications and quote acceptance, first working samples can typically be delivered in 12 weeks.
 At the completion of the prototype, per unit mass production pricing is finalized.

 • Can I use E Ink Segmented displays for academic research, educational projects, or personal use?

 Yes, we recommend that you use one or more of our standard displays.
 Please visit our kits webshop.
+We do not provide free samples at this time.

 • How large/small can E Ink Segmented displays be?